-Praise for Global Knowledge (Globalkunnskap, 2016)
+Praise for the book Global Knowledge.
+Renaissance for a New Enlightenment (Globalkunnskap, 2016)

 «The book Global Knowledge tries to re-build a history of ideas which is much more inclusive than the one we find at Norwegian universities today… Maybe the experimental Globalkunnskap, which puts weight to the societal (and political) role of the educational system, can be of inspiration for other places than Norway as well – as one here often is deaf to what comes to us from ‘the outside’.» Reviewer, philosopher of science and doctoral student at the University of Lisboa, Naïd Mubalegh, Salongen